-While it is difficult dealing with the loss of a spouse there are important financial ramifications to consider.
-Depending on how your finances were organized you might or might not be responsible for your spouse's debt.
+Dealing with the loss of a spouse is difficult.
+Depending on how finances were organized you might or might not be responsible for your spouse's debt.

 It is always difficult when dealing with the loss of loved one.
 Unfortunately, people often must deal with financial as well as the emotional fallout.
 Family members might not think about how a death affects their credit but it often does.
 One challenge is determining whether you're responsible for your deceased spouse's debt.
-Michigan State University Extension wants to ensure people understand how a surviving spouse is connected to the deceased family member’s credit lines.
+It is important to understand how a surviving spouse is connected to the deceased family member’s credit lines.

 So what do you do first?
 To begin, contact each of the three credit bureaus to let them know that your spouse is no longer living.
 The Social Security Administration provides periodic reports but it’s best to contact Experian, TransUnion and Equifax yourself to ensure they receive the information in a timely manner.
-Experian reports that when an update is made, the deceased spouse’s credit history will be flagged to show that he or she has passed away and his or her name will be removed from any preapproved credit offer mailing lists.
-Terry Clark-Jones, an MSU Extension educator, advises families to be proactive by calling 1-888-567-8688 to register the deceased's name to be opted out from preapproved credit offers.
+Experian reports that when an update is made, the deceased spouse’s credit history will be flagged to show they have passed away and their name will be removed from any preapproved credit offer mailing lists.
+Families need to be proactive by calling 1-888-567-8688 to register the deceased's name to be opted out from preapproved credit offers.

 As Michigan is not a community property state, if a loan or credit card was held only in the name of the deceased spouse, the surviving spouse is not responsible for the debt.
 In addition, if you are listed as an authorized user or second account holder on the accounts of the deceased, you are not responsible for those debts.